Obama budget aims to kick start deficit-reduction talks

 "I would hope that he would not hold hostage these modest reforms for his demand for bigger tax hikes," Boehner said.

-"The president got his tax hikes in January, we don't need to be raising taxes on the American people.
+"The president got his tax hikes in January.
+We don't need to be raising taxes on the American people.
 So I'm hopeful in the coming weeks we'll have an opportunity, through the budget process, to come to some agreement," he said.

 LOOKING FOR A DEAL

 Obama's hope is to build a coalition of lawmakers willing to move toward his position, although most observers see that as unlikely.
-He has invited 12 Republican senators to dinner at the White House on Wednesday.

 Both sides were unable to prevent some $85 billion in across-the-board "sequestration" spending cuts from going into effect on March 1.